FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 * B-Values across PDB have to first be normalized \(different depending on family\)
 * For ML they flexibility has to be projected on a simpler space \(flexible / not flexible\)
 * Where to put the threshold?
+  * 2 thresholds on the sides: Throw away 90% of your data.
+Not a good idea.
+* * _Offtopic_: Putting the threshold around the peak, where the experimental error is the highest will consequently influence the model. \(never pick a peak!\)

 ##### 4.2 NORS Region Prediction